 Rose Zebell is the Chief of the Juvenile Division of the Bexar County District Attorney’s Office.
-She has served as an Assistant Criminal District Attorney for over 17 years and held a variety of positions in both the Criminal Trial Division and Juvenile Division.
+She has served as an Assistant Criminal District Attorney for over 19 years and held a variety of positions in both the Criminal Trial Division and Juvenile Division.
+Rose is board certified in both Criminal Law and Juvenile Law by the Texas Board of Legal Specialization.
 She has extensive jury trial experience including property crimes, drug offenses, crimes of violence against woman and children, juvenile crimes, murder, and capital murder.
 Prior to her appointment to her current position, Rose was assigned as the Chief of the 386th District Court.

 In addition to her duties as Division Chief, Rose currently represents the District Attorney’s Office before the Crossroads Specialty Court, Restore Court, and Post-Adjudication Drug Court.
 She is also a member of the Alamo Area Coalition against Human Trafficking.
 Rose is a current member of the Juvenile Law Section of the State Bar of Texas and has previously spoken on Juvenile Law Topics.